-Only organisations that are holders of a Quality Label for lead organisation31 can apply for funding under Volunteering Projects.
+Only organisations that are holders of a Quality Label for lead organisation40 can apply for funding under Volunteering Projects.

 The grant applications are based on the activities approved beforehand, during the evaluation procedure for obtaining the Quality Label for lead organisations.
 Please read the relevant section for more details on how to obtain the Quality Label.
 Thus, a detailed description of the planned activities is not required for this simplified grant application procedure.
-Instead, the applications focus on estimating the number of activities to be implemented, the number of participants involved and the policy priorities addressed
+Instead, the applications focus on estimating the number, type and duration of activities to be implemented, the number of participants and proportion of young people with fewer opportunities involved and the policy priorities and thematic areas addressed.